Coventry Building Society Arena: Other sporting events at the arena

-The arena was selected to host the Great Britain versus Russia Group One second round tie of the 2013 Davis Cup tennis competition on 5–7 April.
+The arena was selected to host the Great Britain versus Russia Group One second-round tie of the 2013 Davis Cup tennis competition on 5–7 April.
 Great Britain earned a shock 3–2 victory over Russia after they were trailing 2–0 in the tie.
-On Friday 5 April, Russia's Dmitry Tursunov beat Great Britain's Dan Evans and Evgeny Donskoy defeated James Ward, which meant Russia were 2–0 up after Friday's ties.
-On Saturday 6 April, Great Britain won the double pairs match as Colin Fleming and Jonny Marray won against Igor Kunitsyn and Victor Baluda.
-On Sunday 7 April, Great Britain completed the comeback when James Ward got the win against Dmitry Tursunov and Dan Evans achieved victory against Evgeny Donskoy.
+On Friday 5 April, Russia's Dmitry Tursunov beat Great Britain's Dan Evans and Evgeny Donskoy defeated James Ward, which put Russia 2–0 ahead.
+On the Saturday, Great Britain's Colin Fleming and Jonny Marray won the doubles match against Igor Kunitsyn and Victor Baluda.
+On Sunday, Great Britain completed the comeback when Ward got the win against Tursunov and Evans beat Donskoy.

 After the revival of the Champion of Champions snooker tournament, the arena was chosen as the venue for its first tournament since 1980.
 After a successful event, The Coventry Building Society Arena became the annual venue for the competition until 2019 after hosting it again in 2014 as well as 2015.

 Premier League Darts was held at the venue on two occasions with the first being on 21 February 2008 and the second being on 19 February 2009.
 Due to the rising demand for tickets in the PDC, it has not been a venue to audiences since.
 The venue has other minor PDC tournaments and those without audiences during the COVID-19 pandemic, as well as BDO competitions.

 The stadium hosted its first-ever American football game on 6 May 2007, when the Coventry Cassidy Jets beat then British national champions London Olympians 27–20.
 The Jets had hoped to play their inaugural EFAF Cup game against Madrid Bears on 29 April but they were forced to change venue to the Manor Park Stadium in Nuneaton.
 The Heineken Cup the previous week to the Madrid game had led to CCFC objecting in case of damage to the pitch.

 The stadium hosted a rugby league fixture for the first time when the Coventry Bears took on the Keighley Cougars at the stadium on 8 May 2016 in a League 1 encounter.

 A record home crowd for the Coventry Bears of 1,097 watched the side lose to the Cougars.
 The arena also hosted a 2016 Rugby League Four Nations double-header in November as England defeated Scotland and Australia defeated New Zealand at the stadium in front of 21,009 people.

 The arena held the rugby sevens, wrestling and judo events at the 2022 Commonwealth Games.